Loading...

 Avoiding the risks and negligence traps

-• The dangers of 'squabbling siblings' on succession.
-The significance of 'implied terms' for the nature of the professional advice without written agreement - the “retainer”
+• The significance of 'implied terms' for the nature of the professional advice without written agreement - the “retainer” - clarity on instructions

 • Capital allowances and repairs ensuring they tie into succession planning (Pratt, Hopegear, Steadfast and Cairnsmill) - the risk of not identifying capital allowances correctly

-• The increasing responsibility of the role of executor regarding a trading farm, the need for correct values, possible sale of assets and online CGT return
+• The increasing responsibility of the role of executor regarding a trading farm in the Estate, the need for correct values, possible sale of assets and online CGT return and the increased responsibility of dealing with IHT liabilities

-• The grazing agreement, the case of Gill, contract farming and the partnership agreement - exploring maximum tax efficiency post the Rock Review and the HMRC rejection of the 8 year FBT
+• The grazing agreement, the case of Gill, contract farming and the partnership agreement - exploring maximum tax efficiency post the Rock Review and associated risks

-• Farm losses - the impact of Naghshineh and change of 11 year stud farm losses by the simple altering of a BIM
+• Farm losses - the impact of Naghshineh and removal of 11 year stud farm losses by the simple altering of a BIM - impact on liabilities

-• The problems of the horse and loss of agricultural status and tax diversification - Cliff and Vigne - protecting the tax position
+• The problems of the horse and loss of agricultural status and tax diversification - Cliff and Vigne - but risk extra tax and protection

 • Weak contract farming agreements (CFA) - consider farming in hand - Arnander - the CFA under pressure post the Rock Review

-• The 'stand alone' company and R&D tax opportunities
+• The 'stand alone' limited company and R&D tax opportunities - tax protection, but need to interact with succession planning

-• The farmhouse risk - occupation - the diary of hours spent
+• The farmhouse risk of loss of APR - occupation - definition of agriculture - the diary of hours spent

-• Farmers retiring - 'retired farmer' and the death certificate - is the tax planning in place
+• Farmers retiring - 'retired farmer' and the death certificate - is the tax protection in place around succession planning post 30 October 2024 Budget

 • The aggressive stance by HMRC.
-The risk extra tax equals a PI claim - review of lifetime gifting
+The risk of extra tax equals to a PI claim - care with lifetime gifting

-• Development - slice of the action and overage - is the tax protected?
+• Development - slice of the action and overage - is the tax liability protected?

-• Caravan storage and the need for services - the hamper and lavish services to move activity from holding investment to trade
+• All farm storage and the need for services for BPR - the hamper and lavish services to move activity from holding investment to trade - Kingsworthy Meadow Fisheries and Gertrude Tanner on the FHA

-• VAT complexities and the supply of land - Rufforth Park - has the VAT been fully analysed?
+• VAT complexities and the supply of land - Rufforth Park - has the operation and implications of VAT been fully analysed as part of succession planning?

 • Protecting cottages and let activity with Balfour - the sale of complex lettings